diambra/docs/content/closedbeta.en.md

 In what follows, we guide you through this process, starting from the easiest use case and building upon it to teach you how to leverage the most advanced features.

-#### Submit a pre-built Random Agent
+#### Submit a pre-built Agent

 In <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents repo</a>, together with different source code examples, we also provide <a href="https://github.com/orgs/diambra/packages?repo_name=agents" target="_blank">pre-built docker images (packages)</a> for some of them.
 For example, <a href="https://github.com/diambra/agents/pkgs/container/agent-random-1" target="_blank">here</a> you find the pre-built docker image for the random agent correspondent to <a href="https://github.com/diambra/agents/blob/main/basic/random_1/agent.py" target="_blank">this</a> source code.

-As indicated by the python script settings, this random agent will play using a "Random" character in "Dead Or Alive++" game, at the highest difficulty level.
+As indicated by the python script settings, this random agent will play using a "Random" character in "Dead Or Alive++" game.

 Using this pre-built docker image you can easily perform your first submission ever on DIAMBRA platform, and appear in the official online leaderboard by simply typing in your preferred shell the following command:

 ```shell
 diambra agent submit <docker image>
 ```
-where instead of `<docker image>` you will use the `name:tag` indicated at the top of the package page (i.e. `ghcr.io/diambra/agent-random-1:681c7768c51e5cbaa6e24ba5c026242cd2339037`, making sure to use the latest available tag).
+where instead of `<docker image>` you will use the `repository/name:tag` indicated at the top of the package page (i.e. `ghcr.io/diambra/agent-random-1:681c7768c51e5cbaa6e24ba5c026242cd2339037`, making sure to use the latest available tag).

 You will receive a confirmation of the submission, its identification number as well as the url where to see the results, something similar to the following: